NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 This ensures that count of non-compliant feature parameters in nixpkgs is non-increasing over the time.

+### Documentation changes

+* Documentation of [code style](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#syntax) need to be updated to mention that feature parameters use snake case convention unlike other variables that use `lowerCamelCase'.

 ### Technical process

 Renaming the parameters is handled automatically by the `makeOverrideable`